Policies

 1. Rationale

-1.2.
-The purpose of the ARLF’s Work Health and Safety Policy (WHS Policy) is to promote excellence in health, safety and welfare by implementing a best practice approach while seeking continuous improvement.
+1.2 The purpose of the ARLF’s Work Health and Safety Policy (WHS Policy) is to promote health, safety and welfare in all ARLF work-related settings and to implement a best practice approach of regularly monitoring WHS risks and hazards and taking actions to remove or address hazards and to seek continuous improvement in management of a safe work environment.

 2. Definitions